Discover LSD-Infused Drinks

 - Nausea

-- Irregular or rapid heartbeat
+- Uneven or rapid heart rate

 - Elevated body temperature